주메뉴 바로가기 본문 바로가기

 • Andriesse, E. and Lee, Z. (2021)

 Resisting the coastal squeeze through village associations?
 Comparing environmental, organizational, and political challenges in Philippine seaweed growing communities.
-Journal of Agrarian Change, early view (SSCI, development studies, economics).
+Journal of Agrarian Change, early view (SSCI, development studies, economics). https://doi.org/10.1111/joac.12405.

 • Yang, J. and Andriesse, E. (2020)

-umulative adaptation; Linkages between adaptation, coping and vulnerability: A case of riverside slum households in Phnom Penh, Cambodia.
-Environment and Urbanization (SSCI, environmental studies, urban studies).
+Cumulative adaptation; Linkages between adaptation, coping and vulnerability: A case of riverside slum households in Phnom Penh, Cambodia.
+Environment and Urbanization (SSCI, environmental studies, urban studies). https://journals.sagepub.com/doi/full/10.1177/0956247820978347

 • Song, E., Gress, D. and Andriesse, E. (2020)